Photo Credit: Utah Arts Festival

 In some of the regular programming categories, contemporary art is constantly expanding each year at UAF.
 Featured yearly is a maze-like section for graffiti artists to spray paint in real time while onlookers observe their creations coming to life.
 Another fan-favorite section of the festival is the “Fear No Film Festival,” where about 50 independent and locally made films are selected and shown throughout the festival weekend.
 Festival staff are excited for this year’s literary arts section as they will have more additions to the slam poetry performances by adding some regional slam teams that will perform alongside SLC-based talent.

-Perhaps the newest and most exciting addition to be made this year is the activation and launch of an app dedicated solely to the Utah Arts Festival, which will be available on Google and iOS app stores in June.
-In the app, users will be able to buy tickets, view the performance lineup and the list of visual artists, and access coupons for some of the booths only available on the app.
+Last year, they launched an exciting addition with their festival app, which is available on Google and iOS app stores.
+In the app, users can buy tickets, view the performance lineup and the list of visual artists, and access coupons for some of the booths only available on the app.
 This was created in hopes to make the festival a more seamless experience and ensure showgoers don’t miss any of the events they’re hoping to see.
+The app also allows you to join a scavenger hunt and win prizes like Tesla one-night rentals, Airpods, and more.
+So go ahead, join the fun, and test your trivia knowledge while you’re there!

 Accessibility and Transportation

-Lastly, the Utah Arts Fest made an effort in recent years to increase the event’s accessibility.
-Services including wheelchair parking, accessible toilet areas, closed captions and more ASL performances will be available—it’s important to the staff for everyone to have an enjoyable experience.
-Additionally, for the second year in a row, transportation will be included with the cost of a $16 festival ticket, which doubles as a UTA fare pass.
-Volunteers will be working a Free Bike Valet in partnership with Salt Lake City Bicycle Exchange, and there will be ADA accessible parking just across the street reserved for UAF attendees.
+Lastly, the Utah Arts Fest increased the event’s accessibility in recent years.
+Services including wheelchair parking, accessible toilet areas, closed captions, and more ASL performances will be available—it’s important to the staff for everyone to have an enjoyable experience.
+Additionally, for the third year in a row, transportation will be included with the cost of a festival ticket, which doubles as a UTA fare pass.
+Volunteers will be working a Free Bike Valet in partnership with Salt Lake City Bicycle Exchange, and there will be ADA accessible parking just across the street reserved for UAF attendees (500 South 300 East).

 Guide to a Successful Festival Weekend

-Single-day and three-day tickets are available right now on UAF’s website.
+Single-day, three-day, or festival six-pack tickets are available right now on UAF’s website.
 VIP tickets are available and include access to the indoor Hospitality Patio where you can find shade, tables, and a nice place to hang out, especially if you’re planning on a big party of friends.
-UAF is bringing back the Big Deal Brunch, which are $40 tickets or group-rate pricing for Sunday, June 25, in the Hospitality Patio.
-The brunch includes day-of early access to the park, a catered brunch and buffet, live entertainment, an entry to the opportunity drawing, and brunch cocktails and brews.

 If VIP life isn’t your style, seating and open grassy areas around the square are available to enjoy the culinary arts and spectate.
 A walk around to see the visual artists, performing artists, and literary artists is one of the best memories possible to make in Utah.
 UAF offers free water at water stations and permits empty reusable water bottles to be filled.
 Sunscreen, a visor, and sunnies are a must-have, as are as many friends as you can find to bring.
 With four entrances available and a refreshing fountain by the Library Arch Main Entrance, you’ll enter the gates and be instantly entertained.